How to Use Ginger for Yeast Infection?

 You may also choose to use ginger diet supplements, such as Herbal Secrets Ginger Root Supplement, which doesn’t contain any fillers or artificial ingredients.
 Apart from antifungal properties, it can:

-help you remove toxins from your body
+- help you remove toxins from your body

-improve absorption of nutrients
+- improve the absorption of nutrients

-boost your immune system and the cardiovascular system
+- boost your immune system and the cardiovascular system

 What are the side effects of ginger?

-Ginger is generally considered safe, but there’s a possibility of rash, belching, heartburn, bloating and nausea.
-Eating ginger isn’t recommended to those who suffer from inflammatory bowel disease, ulcers, and gallstones.
+Ginger is generally considered safe, but rash, belching, heartburn, bloating, and nausea are possible.
+Eating ginger isn’t recommended for those who suffer from inflammatory bowel disease, ulcers, and gallstones.

 Ginger is one of the best natural remedies for a yeast infection next to aloe vera and coconut oil.
-You can easily incorporate it in your diet as a preventative measure or use ginger tea to relieve your symptoms.
+You can easily incorporate it into your diet as a preventative measure or use ginger tea to relieve your symptoms.